YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When diffuse thinning is present, the patient may first need medical stabilization, observation, or a different plan.
 Diffuse thinning hair transplant planning is not the same as filling an empty temple.

-A transplant should improve the real cosmetic problem.
-It should not become a promise that you will never see scalp again.
-That promise is not medically accurate for many patients with soft, low-caliber hair.
+A transplant needs to improve the real cosmetic problem.
+It cannot become a promise that you will never see scalp again.
+That promise is not medically accurate for many patients with soft, low caliber hair.

 Every person has some scalp visibility when the hair is separated or wet.
 This hair type makes that visibility easier to notice.
 The fair question is whether the result looks natural in normal life and whether the patient was prepared for how the hair would behave.